pmehler/decision_tree/README.txt

 	for testing hepatitis classifier:
 	- TestClassifierHepatitis.java

-3. Known Bugs: Final evaluation prints out twice due to repetition in TestClassifier.java.
+Known Bugs: Final evaluation prints out twice due to repetition in TestClassifier.java.

-4. The discussion of results and data asked for in Part2 and Part3:

 ---------- Part 2 ----------
 Running the TestClassifier on big set one evaluates to: